 Authentic and candid are adjectives used often when my friends and acquaintances describe me.
 I strive to be myself 100% of the time.
 It makes life simpler and more enjoyable.
 I take this approach with my clients as well.
-I love capturing the authentically candid moments that reflect their personalities and family ties.
-Those are the moments which will be remembered because they document real people.
-Don’t get me wrong, formal images are beautiful and memorable as well.
+I love capturing the organic moments of the people who grace my lens.
+Those are the slices of time that will be remembered because they document real people.
+Don’t get me wrong.
+Formal images are beautiful and memorable as well.
 However, if dad’s eyes crinkle into half-moons when he laughs, don’t you want to freeze that moment of time?
-I want to capture the gentle smile that passes between couples when they think I’m not looking.
-And yes, I want to freeze the teasing that occurs between siblings.
-These instantances of time are real, and deserve to be documented as well.
+I want to document the gentle smile that passes between couples when they think I’m not looking.
+And yes, I want to freeze the teasing between siblings.
+These memories of time are real, and deserve to be documented as well.

 So how do I capture these candidly authentic moments?
 By getting to know my clients before a session.
 This can be a quick telephone call, or even better, meeting in person for a cup of tea or coffee and a delicious cheese danish!
 I want to know what makes my clients laugh, what brings a warm smile to their faces, and I want them to become acquainted with me.
 After all, we’re going to create new memories together.